-Our Business Transformation Director has executive responsibility for staff training in customer service which includes equality awareness.
-The Business Transformation Director will ensure that in our recruitment and selection process we seek to identify staff committed to the principles of customer service.
+Our Human Resources Director has executive responsibility for staff training in customer service which includes equality awareness.
+The Human Resources Director will ensure that in our recruitment and selection process we seek to identify staff committed to the principles of customer service.

-2.1.2 Projects management team
+Projects management team

 As part of our standard procedure we consider accessibility issues in any changes we make.
 We have a projects team which uses robust project management processes, and will involve all relevant managers in the planning and implementation of schemes.
 The projects team will make sure that all designs meet the Code of Practice.
+It is the projects management team responsibility to ensure that any work fulfils our DPPP requirements including both PRM TSI and 'A Code of Practice' and our legal obligations.